 Bleach and ammonia are two different ingredients that should not be mixed.
 Combining ammonia and bleach will cause the bleach to decompose and create hydrochloric acid.
 This acid reacts to ammonia and allows it to produce toxic chloramine fumes, also known as a toxic gas.
 It could cause chest pain and breathing problems when you inhale.

-Many glass cleaning products contain ammonia, so never mix those with bleach, if you wish to clean your appliances safely
+Note: Many glass cleaning products contain ammonia, so never mix those with bleach, if you wish to clean your appliances safely and correctly.

 2. Hydrogen Peroxide + Vinegar